mindfulMachineLath/chatbot-voice-chagpt-telegram-P/README.md

 - Speak to the chatbot using voice-to-text or type your message directly.
 - The chatbot will respond using text-to-voice or text.
 - Use the /clear command to clear the conversation history.

-## Contribution

-Contributions are welcome!
-Please see the CONTRIBUTING.md file for more details.